-Brandy Was No Fan Of Her First Hit Single
+Brandy Was Not a Fan of Her First Hit Single

 Every artist has their least favorite song that ultimately becomes a mega-hit.
 Toni Braxton was hesitant about her love-stricken ballad “Unbreak My Heart” and as it turns out, Brandy was not the biggest fan of her first single “I Wanna Be Down.”